LearnersGuild/curriculum-app/modules/Node-Input-and-Output/exercises/pipes/README.md

 ## Part 2

-Okay now lets do something more useful than just printout out whatever we're given.
-In part two your going to create a script that counts words in the text you pass to it through STDIN (Standard In).
+Okay now let's do something more useful than just print out out whatever we're given.
+In part two you're going to create a script that counts words in the text you pass to it through STDIN (Standard In).

 Create the following additional files